Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "None of them?"

 "They’re all a bit daft, yeah.
-Not always about the same things, but it seems to me like anyone who wants to sit in that office is a bit *off* no matter who they are…"
+Not always about the same things, but it seems to me like anyone who wants to sit in that office is a bit *off* no matter who they are..."

 "Do you feel the same way about Prime Ministers?"